UCSB-CMPTGCS20-S16/CS20-S16-lab04/README.md

 In addition, you'll also find:

 -   several places in `lab04Funcs.py` where there are comments with "@@@" signs that tell you to add new function definitions.
--   several places in lab04Tests.py where there are comments with "@@@" signs that tell you to add new test cases

 Follow all of the instructions.